dzc-007/Human-Evaluation/README.md

 # GUIDE BOOK
+Please visit the web page through the following link[web_page]([链接地址](http://47.95.158.98:8530/))

-In this guide, we will briefly introduce the questions that testers need to answer and how to answer them when using this web page.
+In this guide, we will briefly introduce the questions that testers need to answer and how to answer them when using the web page.

 First of all, this page contains two questions, one is a **multiple choice question** and the other is a **scoring question**.
 We will introduce these two questions separately.